 Next Chapter Counseling, tells Bustle.
 "But actually, this is a great opportunity to laugh with one another and accept that nobody is perfect — especially when eating, something that you'll be doing lots of in front of your partner over the course of your relationship."

 Talking About Your Sex Life

 you both feeling embarrassed.
 And yet, nothing can undo the awkwardness quite like owning the moment, talking about it, and even laughing it off.

 Dr. Casandra 'Coach Cass' Henriquez, a certified relationship coach and matchmaker, tells Bustle.
 "Being able to be silly and awkward strengthens your relationship because of the secret moments you two share."
 And it can be nice to not take yourselves too seriously.

 get to this place as a couple, it's definitely a goal worth working towards.

-4. Letting Them Witness Your Family Dynamics
+Letting Them Witness Your Family Dynamics

-If you have difficult people in your family, you might be tempted to pretend it isn't so, or hide that fact from your partner.
+difficult people in your family, you might be tempted to pretend it isn't so, or hide that fact from your partner.
 And yet, by letting them see the bad stuff — including disagreements, or uncomfortable holiday parties — they might be able to understand you on a whole new level.
 And vice versa.

-Rori Sassoon, relationship expert and author of The Art of the Date, tells Bustle.
-"If your partner is supportive and nurturing towards you, you will feel like you have a real teammate and it will strengthen your bond.
+Rori Sassoon, relationship expert and author of , tells Bustle.
+"If your partner is supportive and nurturing towards you, you will feel like The Art of the Date you have a real teammate and it will strengthen your bond.
 It gives you a sense that you can take on anything with them by your side and brings you closer."

 Helping Each Other When You're Sick